mhozza/compilers2014/projects/pinter/README.md

 --------------------------------
 There is just a single data type of "inflatable" integer - int.
 Each one starts as an 8 bit and doubles it's size every time it would overflow otherwise.
 If an overflowing int is a part of an array, the whole array adjusts its size.
 Ints can be assigned a null value, which trows an error if it is being manipulated with (except for printing and `!`,`=` and `==` operators).
 All of the assignment, arithmetic and logic operators can be used with a int as an argument, where `!x` is interpreted as true if `x=0` or `x=null` and false otherwise.

 Variable names characters, numbers and underscores and must nost start with a number.
+Variables preceded by `@` sign are considered global.

 Arrays,strings and range (optional parts)
 --------------------------------